alextanhongpin/ideas/principles.md

 ## Know what you do not know

 It is important not just to know about this, but also to do something about it.
 If you are lacking in some areas, always seek to improve and not necessarily by yourself - you can get help from others.

+## Good decisions come from experience, and experience comes from bad decisions